 The volumetric differences between the two types of mechanical equipment used to transport sand sources to beach and dune nourishment projects are described in Table 7.
 Truck hauls, as shown in Figure 7, account for approximately 5% of the total beach nourishment activities from the listed projects below in Table 7.
 Offshore dredging projects, as shown in Figure 8, account for approximately 95% of total beach nourishment activities for the listed projects below in Table 7.
-A comparison of the volumes of sand from upland sources and offshore sources (including inlet channel dredging, inlet bypassing and offshore dredging) for beach projects during the period 1960 through 2017 is shown in Figure 9.
+A comparison of the volumes of sand from upland sources and offshore sources (including inlet channel dredging, inlet bypassing and offshore dredging) for beach projects during the period 1960 through 2019 is shown in Figure 9.
 The list excludes projects that used sand from both offshore dredging and upland sources and excludes years that had only projects using offshore sand.
+It should be noted that most of the upland truck haul projects are associated with dune restoration and nourishment projects conducted by local governments that are described further in Figure 9, Table 7, and within the subregions of the Strategic Beach Management Plan.

 Figure 7.
 Wabasso Beach (Indian River County) nourishment project (Sector 3) using sand from upland sources.
-DEP project file photo.
+DEP project file photo (2010).

 Figure 8.
 South Boca Raton beach nourishment project (2013) using sand from offshore sources.
-Photo courtesy of Peter Seidle, P.E..
+Photo courtesy of Peter Seidle, P.E.

 Figure 9.
-The bar graph is comparing the volumes of offshore sand (dredged) to upland sand (truck hauled) used in beach nourishment projects (excluding placement of sand in nearshore areas) between 1960 through 2017.
-Red boxes highlighting years 2004, 2005, 2012, 2016 and 2017 indicate heightened storm activity.
+The bar graph is comparing the volumes of offshore sand (dredged) to upland sand (truck hauled) used in beach nourishment or dune restoration projects (excluding placement of sand in nearshore areas) between 1960 through 2019.
+Red boxes highlighting years 1995, 1998, 1999 2004, 2005, 2012, 2016,2017, and 2018 indicate heightened storm activity.
 There were only two years prior to 1995 (1960 and 1989) with actual upland sand mine (truck haul) activities to compare to the offshore (dredge) activities.
-Data from year 2017 is based on the data submitted to the Department at the time of this report and 2018 data is still being processed.
-Note: the volumes shown below reflect only the volume numbers described in the SBMPs regions (2018) and the offshore numbers reflect any sandy material that was dredged below the mean high-water line (inlet or offshore).
+Data from year 2019 is based on the data submitted to the Department at the time of this report and 2020 data is still being processed.
+Note: the volumes shown below reflect only the volume numbers described in the SBMPs regions (2020 edition) and the offshore numbers reflect any sandy material that was dredged below the mean high-water line (inlet or offshore).